News

 Volunteering and helping others

-When catching up with Joe at the recent SEAA indoor championships where he was officiating in the Start team, Joe said that when not competing, his favourite volunteering role is as a Technical Official.
 After gaining his Level 3 both as a Starter and Starter’s Assistant, we’re likely to see him at more England Athletics and other national level competitions not only as an athlete!

 Joe was also recognised for his services to Public Health and Public Service.
 Joe works with Prostate Cancer UK, NHS England, and other foundations to raise awareness of prostrate cancer.
-He is also a volunteer for Inspiring The Future:
+A friend encouraged Joe to get tested because he had no symptoms or family history of the disease.

 Joe Appiah prostrate cancer advert

-"I deliver career journey talks in schools, and before COVID l was a Business Advocate for the Young Enterprise company programme by supporting sixth form students through their journey in starting up a business."
+"I deliver career journey talks in schools, and before COVID l was a Business Advisor for the Young Enterprise company programme by supporting sixth form students through their journey in starting up a business."

 Joe has shown how being inspired by athletics at any age can lead to life-changing events, whether as an athlete or a volunteer, the importance of clubs and coaches in developing athletes, and how giving back as an official doesn’t mean you have to give up on the competitive side of our sport.